 9 – Tower of Belém

-A Tower of Belém is not only one of Lisbon’s ex-libris, but also one of Portugal’s most famous national monuments.
+The Belém Tower is not only one of Lisbon’s ex-libris, but also one of Portugal’s most famous national monuments.

 It was built in 1515 and is one of the symbols of the Manueline period.

-In 1983, the Belém Tower was listed as a UNESCO World Heritage Site.
+In 1983, the Belém Tower was classified as a UNESCO World Heritage Site.
 It is also one of the 7 Wonders of Portugal.

 So there’s no shortage of reasons to visit this Lisbon monument.
 When you climb to the top of the Tower, you’ll be treated to an extra treat: a breathtaking view.